Pittsylvania County Election Department

 - Ballots are collected daily.

-- Absentee ballot may also be mailed to Pittsylvania County Elections, P.O.
+- An absentee ballot may also be mailed to Pittsylvania County Elections, P.O.
 Box 460, Chatham, VA 24531 and must be postmarked by November 2, 2021.

 Vote on Election Day: November 2, 2021